o2web/react-core/README.md

 ### CacheBuster

+> [This article](https://dev.to/flexdinesh/cache-busting-a-react-app-22lk) was used to create the CacheBuster component.

 React apps can sometimes get stuck on the client's side cache (ex: when the app is added to the phone's homepage).
 You can use the CacheBuster component to help refresh the app.
 Here are the steps to help you set it up.

 * Copy the `generate-build-version.js` script to your app folder